PavanKumarKodukula/Campus-Lost-and-Found-System/README.md

 # Campus Lost & Found System

 A Python-based console application that helps students report, find, claim, and manage lost and found items within a college campus.
-Built using Object-Oriented Programming (OOP) concepts with CSV files for data storage.
+Built using Object-Oriented Programming (OOP) concepts with a **MySQL database** for data storage.

 ---